Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Angles in Pentagonal Tiling of the Sphere

 Consider $\{\alpha\beta^2\}$ from the second row of Table \ref{deg3AVC}.
-Since both $\alpha$ and $\beta$ appear at every degree $3$ vertex, Lemma \ref{more3} implies that both $\alpha$ and $\beta$ appear at least twice in the pentagon.
-In the first case, this means that the pentagon is either $\alpha^2\beta^3$ or $\alpha^3\beta^2$.
-In the second case, if $\gamma$ is the extra angle at high degree vertices, then this means that the pentagon is $\alpha^2\beta^2\gamma$.
+Since $\alpha$ appears at every degree $3$ vertex, and $\beta$ appears twice at every degree $3$ vertex, by Lemma \ref{more3}, we know $\alpha$ appears at least twice in the pentagon, and $\beta$ appears at least three times in the pentagon.
+Therefore the pentagon has the angle combination $\alpha^2\beta^3$.

-Next we assume three angles $\alpha,\beta,\gamma$ appearing at degree $3$ vertices.
-In the second case, we denote by $\delta$ the extra angle at high degree vertices.
+Next we assume three angles $\alpha,\beta,\gamma$ appear at degree $3$ vertices.
+In the second case, we denote by $\delta$ the extra angle not appearing at degree $3$ vertices.